JaronLendering/BareMetalPie/README.md

 Compiler options can be found in the <a href="https://gcc.gnu.org/onlinedocs/gcc/Option-Index.html"> gcc documentation</a>.

 ### Important Addition!
 The Broadcom 2711 documentation says that the GPIO memory adresses start at 0x7E200000 and that the UART memory adresses start at 0x7E215000.
-However, those are the memory adresses for the GPU.
-The CPU cannot access those so they are remapped to 0xFE200000 and 0xFE215000 respectively.
-Sadly, I have not been able to find a good source for this.
-If anyone has one, please say so!
+However, those are the legacy memory adresses.
+The correct adresses are 0xFE200000 and 0xFE215000 respectively.
+This is mentioned in the Broadcom 2711 documentation, but can be hard to find.
+It is mentioned in "1.2.4 Legacy master addresses"